-The 2013 National Sleep Foundation Sleep in America poll found that exercisers report having better quality sleep than non-exercisers, despite both groups getting the same number of hours.
-Vigorous exercisers even reported less sleep problems, like having trouble falling asleep, waking up in the middle of the night and failing to drift off again, or simply getting up in the morning and feeling groggy and tired, rather than refreshed.
+The 2013 National Sleep Foundation Sleep in America poll found that exercisers report having better quality sleep than non-exercisers, despite both groups getting the same amount of sleep.
+Vigorous exercisers even reported fewer sleep problems, like having trouble falling asleep, waking up in the middle of the night and failing to drift off again, or getting up in the morning and feeling groggy and tired rather than refreshed.

 Other science supports this idea of exercise improving sleep quality, particularly if you combine resistance training and aerobic exercise.
-And more research says that exercise can actually help alleviate the symptoms of sleep loss, like insulin resistance and glucose intolerance.
+And more research says that exercise can actually help alleviate symptoms of sleep loss such as insulin resistance and glucose intolerance.

 This quick and easy series of exercises works to get your body in that proper breathing position.
 First, you’ll loosen up the spine, then you’ll work to engage the abs and hips, and the final exercise stabilizes the hip flexors and spine.
-“If your day is like mine, you’ve been going non-stop and in the evening you sit down to decompress.
-Notice your posture: the upper back is rounded, and you’ve molded the sitting spine position right before bed.
-These simple movements will help break that mold, and help wake up the diaphragm, leading to 35% or 40% better breathing,” Bradley says.
+“If your day is like mine, you’ve been going non-stop, and in the evening you sit down to decompress.
+Notice your posture: The upper back is rounded, and you’ve molded the sitting spine position right before bed,” Bradley says.
+“The simple movements below will help break that mold and help wake up the diaphragm, leading to 35 or 40 percent better breathing.”